-The purpose of the Stratford Animal Control Facility is to hold the Town of Stratford's stray and neglected domestic animals.
+The purpose of the Stratford Animal Control Facility is to hold the Town of Stratford's stray animals.
 We do not accept owner released animals.

 Stratford Animal Control works in conjunction with the Stratford Animal Rescue Society to facilitate and expedite adoptions of homeless animals into homes.
-In addition, together, we raise funds through private donations and public fundraisers to provide food, supplies and medical care for animals impounded at the Stratford Animal Control Facility.
+In addition, together, we raise funds through private donations and public fundraisers to provide food and medical care for animals impounded at the Stratford Animal Control Facility.

-The Animal Control Division is not licensed as a pest control service.
-For concerns regarding nuisance, injured or orphaned wildlife you should consult the yellow pages for a pest control service or contact the following numbers for advice:
+The Animal Control Division is not licensed as a pest control service or wildlife rehabilitator.
+For concerns regarding nuisance, injured or orphaned wildlife please click on the link for further information.

 There are currently no laws pertaining to roaming or stray cats in Stratford.
-Animal Control will only get involved with cats under the following circumstances: cat bites, verify valid rabies vaccinations, aid sick/injured cats or orphaned/abandoned kittens, investigate cruelty violations, and investigate complaints of cats exhibiting signs of rabies.
-Other than the complaints described above you may contact the following organizations for help or advice:
+Animal Control will only get involved with cats under the following circumstances: cat bites, verify valid rabies vaccinations for owned domestic cats, aid sick or injured cats, abandoned kittens, pregnant mothers, investigate cruelty violations, and investigate complaints of cats exhibiting signs of rabies.
+Other than the complaints described above you may contact the following organizations for help or advice.